 Communication is an essential aspect in daily and professional life and thus there are some expectations to increase the professionality in work with young people.
 New techniques of communicating efficiently were learned in a short time period: Expressing yourself in a short time period.
 An interviewee perceives that she developed her communication and self-expression skills further.
-In addition to that, a need to express oneself in a much simpler and clearer way to avoid misunderstandings and conflict is self-perceived by another interviewee.
+In several statements in the third round of interviews it is reaffirmed that skills for self-presentation and for self-confidence in presenting oneself could be acquired.